-- Ensuring that the arrangements are clear and unambiguous about the need to support actively pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so (see section on day trips, residential trips and sporting activities); - Considering whether to - develop transport healthcare plans in conjunction with the LA for pupils with lifethreatening conditions who use home- to- school transport - Purchase and train staff in the use of defibrillators - Once regulations are changed consider holding asthma inhalers for emergency use: - Ensuring that the policy is explicit about what practice is not acceptable (see section on unacceptable practice); - Ensuring that the appropriate level of insurance is in place and appropriate to the level of risk (see section on Liability and Indemnity); - Ensuring that the policy sets out how complaints may be made and will be handled concerning the support to pupils with medical conditions (see section on complaints).
+- Ensuring that the policy covers the role of individual healthcare plans, and who is responsible for their development, in supporting pupils at school with medical conditions (see section below on individual healthcare plans); - Ensuring that the school policy clearly identifies the roles and responsibilities of all those involved in arrangements for supporting pupils at school with medical conditions and how they will be supported, how their training needs will be assessed and how and by whom training will be commissioned and provided (see section below on staff training and support); - Ensuring that the school policy covers arrangements for children who are competent to manage their own health needs and medicines (see section below on the child's role in managing their own medical needs); - Ensuring that the policy is clear about the procedures to be followed for managing medicines including the completion of written records (see section below on managing medicines on school premises - Ensuring that the policy sets out what should happen in an emergency situation (see section below on emergency procedures); - Ensuring that the arrangements are clear and unambiguous about the need to support actively pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so (see section on day trips, residential trips and sporting activities); - Considering whether to - develop transport healthcare plans in conjunction with the LA for pupils with lifethreatening conditions who use home- to- school transport - Purchase and train staff in the use of defibrillators - Once regulations are changed consider holding asthma inhalers for emergency use; - Ensuring that the policy is explicit about what practice is not acceptable (see section on unacceptable practice); - Ensuring that the appropriate level of insurance is in place and appropriate to the level of risk (see section on Liability and Indemnity); - Ensuring that the policy sets out how complaints may be made and will be handled concerning the support to pupils with medical conditions (see section on complaints).

-Policy implementation
+4. Policy implementation

-The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the Interim Executive Board.
-The IEB have conferred the following functions of the implementation of this policy to the staff below; however, the IEB remains legally responsible and accountable for fulfilling our statutory duty.
+The statutory duty for making arrangements for supporting pupils at school with medical conditions rests with the Governors.
+The LGB have conferred the following functions of the implementation of this policy to the staff below; however, the LGB remains legally responsible and accountable for fulfilling our statutory duty.

-The overall responsibility for the implementation of this policy is given to Mr Christopher Dale, Headteacher.
+The overall responsibility for the implementation of this policy is given to the Headteacher.
 He will also be responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in cases of staff absences or staff turnover to ensure that someone is always available and on-site with an appropriate level of training.